AmaanSayyad/AmaanSayyad/README.md

 - 🕵 Machine Learning Intern @**Internship Studio**

-- 🔭 Also I’m currently working on the project [Face Recognition & Detection](https://github.com/AmaanSayyad/COVID-19_Face-Mask-Recognition-Detection-)
+- 🔭 Also I’m Currently Working on the Project [Face Recognition & Detection](https://github.com/AmaanSayyad/COVID-19_Face-Mask-Recognition-Detection-)

-- 🌱 I’m currently Learning **Data Science 🤩**
+- 🌱 I’m Currently Learning **Data Science 🤩**

 - : ) I’m looking to Collaborate with Different People on the Topic's which are Trending in Today's World - Across the Globe !